alexpolt/alexpolt.github.io/src/atomic-data.md

   This article discusses two major problems in the lock-free Universe: the lifetime management problem and the root cause of the ABA.
 Also we will describe a relatively new lock-free data structure **atomic_data**.
 It solves the above two problems and offers a general enough approach to serve as a foundation for robust lock-free algorithms.
+In short, you wrap your data in **atomic\_data** and by using its *read* and *update* methods you get transactional semantics of operation under any number of threads.
+You can have a megabyte array for example and it will still work.

   As a reminder, there are three levels of guarantees: **wait-free, lock-free and obstruction free**.
 Wait-free is the strongest: operations on shared data basically never fail.
 This could